e-mergo/qs-emergo-triggers/README.md

 ### Actions
 Listening for an event may trigger one or multiple sequenced actions.
 The list of actions contains all the current ones present in the extensions provided with the *Qlik Dashboard bundle* shipped with Qlik Sense, and some new ones as well.

-When providing values in an expression, be aware that the setting will first be evaluated before use in the extension.
-So when providing plain values, make sure to define them *without* a leading `=` or as explicit text surrounded by single quotes.
-This does apply to settings for field names as well.
+  IMPORTANT: When providing values in an expression, be aware that the setting will first be evaluated before it is used by the extension.
+So when providing plain values, either make sure to define them *without* the leading `=` or otherwise as explicit text by surrounding the value with single quotes.
+This does apply to settings for FIELD NAMES as well.

 The following actions are available:
 - **Apply Bookmark** You can pick from a list of available bookmarks in the current app.